semantic-flow/sflo/documentation/concept.url.md

 - `ns/dave/_assets/images/dave-headshot.jpg` = an image asset; "attached" to the mesh, but not a mesh resource

 ### Terminology note: “data dataset”
-- “Data node” identifies the dataset as a concept (not a file).

 - “Abstract data dataset” = the DatasetSeries at `_data-flow/`.
 - “Concrete data dataset” = a snapshot under `_data-flow/` (e.g., `_current/`, `_vN/`).
 - Only distributions (`*.trig`, `*.jsonld`, etc.) are retrievable content files.